-Code Action Due Date Icon Progress Comment & Planned Improvement Action CE.P.7.1 Ensure the Council works towards meeting the Clean Air for Scotland (CAFS) objectives 31-Mar-2020 75% Q3 19/20: On Target A joint working group with relevant local authority services including Planning, Transportation, and Environmental Health was set up in 2019, with a view to ensuring that the Council meets the Scottish Government Cleaner Air for Scotland objectives.
+Code Action Due Date Icon Progress Comment & Planned Improvement Action CE.P.7.1 Ensure the Council works towards meeting the Clean Air for Scotland (CAFS) objectives 31-Mar-2020 > 100% 19/20: On Target A joint working group with relevant local authority services including Planning, Transportation, and Environmental Health was set up in 2019, with a view to ensuring that the Council meets the Scottish Government Cleaner Air for Scotland objectives.
 Meetings of the CAFS Working Group took place in February and November 2019, with progress made in several areas.

-Code Action Due Date Icon Progress Comment & Planned Improvement Action CE.P.7.2 Deliver statutory duty to identify and secure remediation of contaminated land 31-Mar-2020 75% Q3 19/20: On Target The update of the peer review process, which uses consultants secured through Scotland Excel Framework is complete and the new process has been implemented.
+CE.P.7.2 Deliver statutory duty to identify and secure remediation of contaminated land 31-Mar-2020 100% 19/20: On Target The update of the peer review process, which uses consultants secured through Scotland Excel Framework is complete and the new process has been implemented.
 A document to assist developers to produce phase 1 and phase 2 reports in relation to satisfactorily assessing contaminated land issues in respect of new development is being reviewed and updated.
 The document was initially developed by members of the REHIS South East Local Pollution Control Group.
-CE.P.7.3 Deliver specific parts of the Child Poverty Action Plan 31-Mar-2020 75% Q3 19/20: On Target Midlothian Local Child Poverty Action Report for 18/19 has been completed and signed off by the CPP Board and NHS Lothian Strategic Planning Committee.
+CE.P.7.3 Deliver specific parts of the Child Poverty Action Plan 31-Mar-2020 > 100% 19/20: Complete Midlothian Local Child Poverty Action Report has been completed and signed off by the CPP Board and NHS Lothian Strategic Planning Committee.
 The report has been submitted to Scottish Government and has been published on the Midlothian Council website.
+A Local Child Poverty Scorecard is currently under development to monitor and feedback progress through the Board.